isabella232/XsltTransformations/WordprocessingML/README.md

 ## Prepare schema

 Schema defines what eWay-CRM data will be available in the template. eWay-CRM exports all available data from the appropriate items.
 If you have custom fields you will have to create custom schema and add required custom fields there.
+Create new folder in Transformations (in case of invoices in GIT Transformations\Proposal\Version2), copy Schema+transform files from one of the previous GIT folders into the created one.

-See our schema for [Invoices](Templates/Invoice/Invoice.xsd).
+See our schema for [Invoices](Templates/Invoice/Invoice.xsd) or use the custom schema you copied in previous action.
 If you for example have a custom field af_14 (your may use Alt + F1 shortcut on a control in eWay-CRM to get it's internal name) on Bookkeeping module, you may modify schema like this:

 ```xml